aquasecurity/tfsec/README.md

 ## Included Checks

-tfsec supports AWS/Azure/GCP, and a variety of other resources.
+tfsec supports many popular cloud providers.

 There are also checks which are provider agnostic.

 | Checks |